Super Athletes and Cherry Blossoms

 ....because back in November, Lisa decided she wanted to run a half-marathon, and she challenged Andres to join her.
 These two super athletes have together been training hard for 4 months, and yesterday they ran in the Long Branch Half-Marathon in Sandy Hook, New Jersey.
 Lisa's fabulous fiance Jason rented a zip car on Saturday afternoon, and we zoomed off to the other side of the Hudson.
 We stayed in a B&B in Sandy Hook, and were delighted to find ourselves transported to a sleepy little beach community, dotted with restaurants charmingly named Off The Hook and The Lusty Lobster.
 Gotta love it.
 After a delicious early dinner at the Windansea, Jason and I took our super athletes back to the B&B so they could get enough rest before the big race, which started at 7:15 Sunday morning.
 Up at the crack of dawn (literally,) we drove them down to the starting point, dropped them off, and immediately did a U-Turn and went to Dunkin Doughnuts to load up on caffeine and post-run doughnuts for our runners.
 Then Jason and I wandered around in a foggy daze, despite the bright sun shining down over the beach at 7:30 a.m.

 Much as our super athletes were new to the half-marathon, we too were new: spectators.
 Little did we know we were supposed to bring homemade signs, we should have studied the race route in advance so we could select an advantageous cheering point (or points) during the race, and a myriad of other missed customs particular to the sub-culture that is the Half-Marathon.
 We busied ourselves watching the Marathoners queue up (we loved Larry the Lighthouse, lining up last, in - yes - a tall cardboard lighthouse costume,) comparing notes about our bad backs, and fending off curious caffeine hounds who wanted to know where we got our Dunkin Doughnuts coffee.
 We knew our super athletes were striving to finish at the 2 hour mark...but only when the race was about an hour in did it occur to us to go cheer them on at the 6 mile mark.
-Needless to say, by the time we figured out where to position ourselves, we had missed them.
-But we did see and cheer on a very elderly runner who was wearing a t-shirt that read "Older, Wiser and Sexier."
-Take that, you youngsters!
+Needless to say, by the t

 0 Comments: